Last Updated: February 22, 2022

 1. Create a Customer Rewards Program

 Your best bakery customers are your regulars.
 As a result, when there are so many choices of delicious bakeries and coffee shops, you need to give each customer that extra reason to keep coming back.
 Instituting a loyalty or rewards program is one easy way to keep all of your regulars extra happy.
-It doesn’t have to be complicated or over-the-top.
-Using your bakery POS system, you can easily set up an efficient customer relationship management to keep track of purchase history, rewards, email/phone numbers, and much more.
-In short, it’s just one more step to forming a more personal relationship with each of your customers.

 2. Offer a Variety of Products

 Once you figure out the menu and what your kitchen can produce, keep careful track of each item.
 Using your inventory management system, see which products are selling at certain times of the day or days of the week.
 The more you analyze this data, the better you can plan your baking, ordering, and production schedules.
-As well as, more advanced points of sale can also give you more detailed KPI reports, like ABC retail analytics.
-Running specials is also a great way to test new creations.
-Altogether, you get immediate feedback and the customer feels involved and important.
+The best bakery-specific inventory management tools can help with this.

 3. Understand Local Laws and Regulations

-Beware of any issues that could result in immediate closure or suspension.
-In particular, food and beverage establishments are constantly under careful scrutiny from local health departments.
 Make sure your bakery is up to the building code and that all safety regulations are in place.
 Keep any area that serves or prepares the product for consumption immaculately clean.
 Additionally, pay attention to allergies on your menu and keep customers informed.
-Train your staff on these, as well as other safety precautions in case you aren’t on premise.
-Not only will these measures keep the Department of Health happy, but they will also reflect well in the eyes of your customers.

 4. How to Run a Successful Bakery and Market Effectively with KORONA POS

 Get on social media early and try to build a base of people excited about your bakery.
-Keep your design and aesthetic consistent, whether it’s on your cups, pastries pouches, or website.
+Keep your design and aesthetic consistent, whether it’s on your cups, pastry pouches, or bakery eCommerce website.
 The more you brand yourself, the easier it will be for people to mention your bakery to friends and family.
 Email marketing campaigns are another way to cheaply reach a large group of people.
 Stay updated with the latest strategies in effectively building your email list.
-It will also be helpful to spend time with your in-store experience so that it’s cozy and welcoming but also maximizes the space you have.
-Take careful measures of real estate around your bakery’s point of sale system.
-POS marketing is a key area for padding sales with a few extra dollars.
-Also, check us out at KORONA POS by clicking below to find out more about how your POS system can help improve sales at your local bakery.
-With this in mind, take a look at our other guides to starting/running a successful business.